 If you have collagenous colitis, a thick collagen layer has formed on the colon tissue.
 If you have lymphocytic colitis, it means lymphocytes have formed on colon tissue.

-This condition is called “microscopic” because doctors must look at tissue under a microscope to diagnose it.
-This condition usually causes watery diarrhea and other digestive symptoms.
+It’s “microscopic” because doctors must look at the tissue under a microscope to diagnose it.
+Microscopic colitis usually causes watery diarrhea and other digestive symptoms.

-Dealing with watery diarrhea, abdominal cramping, nausea, and fecal incontinence can be a challenge to manage.
-If you have microscopic colitis, these symptoms may have become part of your everyday life.
-And you may be searching for ways to ease your symptoms without the use of drugs.
+Managing symptoms like watery diarrhea, abdominal cramping, nausea, and fecal incontinence can be challenging.
+If these symptoms have become part of your everyday life, you may be searching for ways to ease your symptoms without always relying on medication.

 Can eating or avoiding certain foods help?
 Read on to find out more about microscopic colitis and your diet.

 Microscopic colitis sometimes gets better on its own.
 If your symptoms continue without improvement or if they worsen, your doctor may recommend dietary changes before moving on to medications and other treatments.